Two-pot retirement system

 These withdrawals will not reduce the tax-free withdrawal allowance available to you at retirement.

-At retirement, you will have different options for the different components of your retirement fund account.
+At retirement, you will have different options for the different components of your retirement account.

 You will be able to withdraw the full amount available in your savings component.
-These withdrawals will be taxed according to the retirement fund lump sum tax table, as they are today.
+These withdrawals will be taxed according to the retirement fund lump sum tax table.
 Alternatively, you can transfer a portion or the entire amount to an annuity.

 The full value of your retirement component must be used to purchase an annuity at retirement, unless the de minimis rule applies.